Certifying position-momentum entanglement at telecommunication wavelengths: Conclusion

-In a nutshell, we produced and certified high-dimensional position-momentum entanglement of photon pairs in the telecom wavelength regime which allows for the integration to telecommunication infrastructures and can be further extended to quantum hyper-correlations using several degrees of freedom in parallel.
+In a nutshell, we produced and certified position-momentum entanglement of photon pairs in the telecommunication wavelength regime which allows for the integration to telecommunication infrastructures and can be further extended to quantum hyper-correlations using several degrees of freedom in parallel.